thingsboard/thingsboard.github.io/docs/pe/user-guide/widgets/map-widgets.md

         image: /images/user-guide/widgets/maps/marker-configuration-appearance-tooltip-2-pe.png
         title: 'Click on the marker to display a tooltip.'

-marker-configuration-appearance-tooltip-action:
+marker-configuration-appearance-tooltip-action-1:
     0:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-tooltip-action-1-pe.png
-        title: 'Click the "Add tag action" icon;'
+        title: 'Click the "Add tag action" icon button.'
     1:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-tooltip-action-2-pe.png
-        title: 'Configure the action and click "Add";'
+        title: 'Configure the action and click "Add".'
     2:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-tooltip-action-3-pe.png
         title: 'Now, you need to add the tag action link to the tooltip function.
-Expand the tooltip function window to fullscreen for easier editing;'
+Expand the tooltip function window to fullscreen for easier editing.'
     3:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-tooltip-action-4-pe.png
-        title: 'Edit the function by adding a reference to the tag action;'
+        title: 'Edit the function by adding a link to the tag action.
+Be sure to specify the tag action name correctly.'
     4:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-tooltip-action-5-pe.png
-        title: 'Apply the changes;'
+        title: 'Apply all changes.'

-    5:
+marker-configuration-appearance-tooltip-action-2:
+    0:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-tooltip-action-6-pe.png
-        title: 'Click the marker icon.
-In the tooltip, you&#39;ll see the added tag action — click on it;'
+        title: 'Click on the marker.
+In the tooltip that appears, you&#39;ll see a tag — click on it.'
-    6:
+    1:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-tooltip-action-7-pe.png
-        title: 'The action you specified in the tag action settings will be executed.'
+        title: 'The action you defined in the tag&#39;s settings will be executed.'

 marker-configuration-appearance-behavior:
     0:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-behavior-1-pe.png
-        title: 'Go to the "Behavior" section and click the pencil icon to start configuring it;'
+        title: 'Go to the "Behavior" section and click the "On click" action field to define the action instead of the default "Do nothing".'
     1:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-behavior-2-pe.png
-        title: 'Set up the desired action and apply the changes;'
+        title: 'Set up the desired action and apply the changes.'
     2:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-behavior-3-pe.png
-        title: 'Click on the marker icon;'
+        title: 'Click on the marker.'
     3:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-behavior-4-pe.png
         title: 'The action you specified in the tag action settings will be triggered.'